vladsft/ai-legal-anayst/README.md

 - **Rotate your API keys immediately** if they are exposed or committed accidentally
 - The `.env` file is already included in `.gitignore` to prevent accidental commits
 - Review OpenAI's best practices for API key security: https://platform.openai.com/docs/guides/safety-best-practices

-## Legal Disclaimer

-**IMPORTANT**: This application provides AI-powered contract analysis for informational and educational purposes only.
-The jurisdiction analysis, legal interpretations, and recommendations generated by this system:

-- **Do NOT constitute legal advice**
-- **Should NOT be relied upon** for legal decision-making
-- **Are NOT a substitute** for consultation with qualified legal professionals
-- **May contain errors or omissions** despite best efforts at accuracy

-UK contract law is complex and fact-specific.
-Always consult a qualified solicitor or barrister for:
-- Legal advice on specific contracts
-- Assessment of legal rights and obligations
-- Guidance on contract negotiation or disputes
-- Compliance with applicable laws and regulations

-The developers and operators of this system accept no liability for any decisions made based on the analysis provided by this application.

-## License

-[License information to be added]

-## Contributing

-[Contributing guidelines to be added]